 That being said, there's no such thing as building credit really fast.
-Your credit score comes from the finance reports the major credit bureaus received from all your lenders, and those are reported at most once per month.
+Your credit score comes from the finance reports the major credit bureaus receive from all your lenders, and those are reported at most once per month.

 Do's and Don'ts

 DON'T apply for a lot of cards.
 There's a misconception out there that to build credit you need a lot of credit cards.
 In fact, such behavior will likely hurt your credit.
 As was noted in the FICO score criteria breakdown, 10% of your score is based on new credit; lenders see opening multiple credit accounts in a short span of time as a red flag.

 DO pay your bills on time and in full.
 This is the most important thing you can do for your score.
 Payment history accounts for 35% of your FICO score so making sure you're on top of your bills is crucial.
 And while paying the minimum each month is an option, letting some of the bill roll over will do nothing to help your score while the APR will hurt your wallet.